mozilla/gcp-ingestion/ingestion-beam/README.md

 These transforms are currently executed against each message in order.

+### Parse URI

+Attempt to extract attributes from `uri`, on failure send messages to the configured error output.

 ### Decompress

 Attempt to decompress payload with gzip, on failure pass the message through